-Undesirable side effects caused by any of our product candidates could cause us or regulatory authorities to interrupt, delay or halt clinical trials and could result in the denial of regulatory approval by the FDA or non-U.S. regulatory authorities for any or all targeted indications.
+Undesirable side effects caused by any of our product candidates could cause us or regulatory authorities to interrupt, delay or halt clinical trials and could result in the denial of regulatory approval by regulatory agencies for any or all targeted indications or decrease the competitive opportunity of the product candidate which may decrease sales potential.
 This, in turn, could prevent us from commercializing our product candidates and generating revenue from their sale.
 In addition, if our product candidates receive marketing approval and we or others later identify undesirable side effects caused by the product:

-- we may elect to terminate the ongoing clinical trials and cease development of custirsen; - · regulatory authorities may withdraw their approval of the product; - we may be required to recall the product, change the way the product is administered, conduct additional clinical trials or change the labeling of the product; - · a product may become less competitive and product sales may decrease; and - · our reputation may suffer.
+- we may elect to terminate the ongoing clinical trials and cease development of the product; - · regulatory authorities may withdraw their approval of the product; - · we may be required to recall the product, change the way the product is administered, conduct additional clinical trials or change the labeling of the product; - a product may become less competitive and product sales may decrease; and - our reputation may suffer.

 Any one or a combination of these events could prevent us from achieving or maintaining market acceptance of the affected product or could substantially increase the costs and expenses of commercializing the product, which in turn could delay or prevent us from generating significant revenue from the sale of the product.
-Recent events have raised questions about the safety of marketed drugs and may result in increased cautiousness by the FDA in reviewing new drugs based on safety, efficacy or other regulatory considerations and may result in significant delays in obtaining regulatory approvals, additional clinical trials being required, or more stringent product labeling requirements.
+Historic events have raised questions about the safety of marketed drugs and may result in increased cautiousness by regulatory agencies in reviewing new drugs based on safety, efficacy or other regulatory considerations and may result in significant delays in obtaining regulatory approvals, additional clinical trials being required, or more stringent product labeling requirements.
 Any delay in obtaining, or the inability to obtain, applicable regulatory approvals would prevent us from commercializing our product candidates.

-Our clinical trials may be suspended or terminated at any time, including by the FDA, other regulatory authorities, a Data Safety Monitoring Board overseeing the clinical trial at issue, by a clinical trial site or investigator, or by us.
+Our clinical trials may be suspended or terminated at any time, including by regulatory agencies, a Data Safety Monitoring Board overseeing the clinical trial at issue, by a clinical trial site or investigator, or by us.
 Any failure or significant delay in completing clinical trials for our product candidates could materially harm our financial results and the commercial prospects for our product candidates.